google/WebFundamentals/src/content/en/updates/2018/03/cssom.md

 The new [CSS Typed Object Model][spec] (Typed OM), part of the [Houdini][houdini] effort, expands this worldview by adding types, methods, and a <u>proper</u> object model to CSS values.
 Instead of strings, values are exposed as JavaScript objects to facilitate performant (and sane) manipulation of CSS.

-Instead of using `element.style`, you'll be accessing styles through a new `.attributeStyleMap` property for elements and `.styleMap` property for stylesheet rules.
-Both return `StylePropertyMap` object.
+Instead of using `element.style`, you'll be accessing styles through a new `.attributeStyleMap` property for elements and a `.styleMap` property for stylesheet rules.
+Both return a `StylePropertyMap` object.

 ```javascript
 // Element styles.